 Dyadic and nested temporal scalability with 2 reference frames per list

 GOP size 8 is used.
 RAPs are coded in roughly every one second.
-For example, if the frame rate is 30 fps, then a CRA picture is coded for every 4 GOPs, and if the frame rate is 60 fps, a CRA picture is coded for every 8 GOPs.
+For example, if the frame rate is 15 fps, then a CRA picture is coded for every 2 GOPs; if the frame rate is 30 fps, then a CRA picture is coded for every 4 GOPs; if the frame rate is 60 fps, a CRA picture is coded for every 8 GOPs.

 This structure may be used by encoders which are unable to estimate motion from more than two reference frames per list, when temporal scalability is desired, and temporal layer switching is desired at any access unit.

+Two structures are possible.
+In the first structure, pictures with the same temporal_id in one GOP may be interleaved in decoding order (as shown in Table 3), while in the second structure all pictures with the same temporal_id in one GOP are continuous in decoding order (as shown in Table 4).

-Results for both structures as shown in Table 3 and Table 4 shall be provided.
+Simulation results for both structures as shown in Table 3 and Table 4 shall be provided.
+In Table 3 and Table 4, it is assumed that the frame rate is 15 fps.
+For other frame rates, the prediction structures shall be adapted accordingly, as described above.

 Table 3